devidduma/tic-tac-toe/README.md

 ## Tic-Tac-Toe

-A game of Tic-Tac-Toe implemented in Angular and Tailwind.
+A game of Tic-Tac-Toe using Minimax algorithm, created with Angular and Tailwind.

 ### Presentation